openstack-archive/fuel-docs/pages/reference-architecture/0030-cluster-sizing.rst

-Of course, you are free to choose how to deploy OpenStack based on the amount of available hardware and on your goals (such as whether you want a compute-oriented or storage-oriented cluster).
+Of course, you are free to choose how to deploy OpenStack based on the amount of available hardware and on your goals (such as whether you want a compute-oriented or storage-oriented environment).

 For a typical OpenStack compute deployment, you can use this table as high-level guidance to determine the number of controllers, compute,